laura-dangelo/bpr/tutorial/README.md

 ```

 A more informative output is produced using the function `summary()`.
-Applied to an object of class `poisreg`, it produces the following output
+Applied to an object of class `poisreg`, it prints a summary of the main quantities of the fit: the first component `Call` recaps the type of prior and algorithm used.
+`Coefficients` is a table of estimated quantities for the regression parameters.
+The first three columns report the estimated posterior mean, standard errors and medians.
+The last two columns correspond to the lower and upper bounds of the 0.95 credible intervals.
+`Algorithm` briefly summarizes the main convergence diagnostics and efficiency of the algorithm.

 ```r
 summary(fit)